-- 5 slices slab or thick-cut bacon, cut crosswise into 1-inch pieces
+- 5 slices thick-cut bacon, cut crosswise into 1-inch pieces

 A heavy Dutch oven.
 Piney rosemary.
 Sweet celery root.
 Salty-rich slab bacon.
 Crushed juniper berries.
 Homemade broth.
 Calvados.
 A good chicken.
 This is my winter roast chicken mantra.
 Say it to yourself a few times, make it once or twice, and it might become yours as well.
 Use a high-quality bird (I like to use Murray's); those with a solution added for flavor not only taste inferior, they dilute the bird’s delicious juices.

 Adapted from “A Bird in the Oven and Then Some,” by Mindy Fox.

 Preheat the oven to 375 degrees with the rack in the middle.
 Pull off excess fat around the cavities of the chicken and discard, then rinse the chicken and pat dry very well, inside and out.
 Tie together the legs.

 Heat a 5 ½-7 quart Dutch oven over medium heat.
 Add the bacon and cook, stirring occasionally, until it releases some fat and begins to brown, 3-4 minutes, then add the celery root and cook, stirring, until just lightly golden, about 5 minutes more.
 Remove the bacon and celery root from the pot, leaving the pot on medium heat.

 Season the chicken generously on all sides with salt and pepper (about 1 tablespoon coarse salt), then put the chicken, breast-side down, into the pot; reduce the heat to medium-low and cook, undisturbed, until the breast-side is lightly golden, about 5 minutes.